 Why SAP Enable Now is a Critical Component of all Modern SAP-related Business Transformations

-Today’s companies are under increasing pressure to transform at a rate unprecedented in our history.
+Today’s companies are under increasing pressure to transform at a rate unprecedented in history.
 In many instances, companies either evolve their operations and go-to-market strategies or they cease to exist.
-These demands for change, not only impact how an organisation operates but also the fundamental duties performed by their workforces.
+These demands for change, not only impact how an organisation operates but also the day-to-day duties performed by their workforces.

 Given the rate and nature of current business transformations, it’s important for organisations to consider strategies that will allow their workforces to continue to operate proficiently, in their changed work environments.
 Failure to consider the ‘people’ aspect of business change, is likely to reduce the adoption of the new systems and processes and severely impact the benefits obtained from the transformations.

 SAP Enable Now is a solution that enables organisations to drive proficiency and adoption of the new systems and business processes.
 SAP Enable Now can be used to build knowledge and capability prior to a go live and allow users to learn, in application, on an ongoing, continuous basis.
 Ultimately, this will ensure that end users remain proficient, in their changing roles, and drive greater solution adoption and business benefits.
 Eva Zauke (Senior Vice President, Global Head of Enterprise Adoption) confirms this when she says,

 “Enabled users are empowered users, and empowered users exhibit resiliency, drive performance, and enhance sustainability of an enterprise.
 When people can complete their tasks with confidence, they are also more able to adopt the latest innovation.
 As we have just recently seen, companies that can adapt to disruptions and changes are more likely to have sustained success.
 SAP Enable Now helps organizations to empower their workforces by providing them with the information they need, when and where they need it.”